laboon/ebook/text/98_glossary_of_terms.md

 __Test Suite__: A grouping of related test plans.

-__Defect__: A flaw in a system which causes it to behave in an unexpected or incorrect manner.
+__Defect__: A flaw in a system which causes it to behave in an unexpected or incorrect manner, or does not meet the requirements of the system.
 Much of software testing is involved in finding defects in a system.

 __Bug__: Another term for __defect__.